Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Analysis of the proposed CHEMP receiver

 \section{Analysis of the proposed CHEMP receiver}

 In this section, we carry out some analysis of the proposed CHEMP receiver.
 The analysis reported in this section has two parts.
 In the first part, we analyze the convergence of the proposed MPD algorithm, and give a sufficient condition for the algorithm to converge to the correct solution.
-In the second part, we present an analysis of the mean square error (MSE) of the LLRs in the proposed CHEMP receiver and the FG-GAI receiver (i.e., FG-GAI detector in \cite{jstsp} with MMSE channel estimate).
+In the second part, we present an analysis of the mean square difference (MSD) of the LLRs computed with estimated CSI and perfect CSI for the proposed CHEMP receiver as well as the FG-GAI receiver (i.e., FG-GAI detector in \cite{jstsp} with MMSE channel estimate).